-In March 2013, the KCC issued an order allowing us to adjust our prices, subject to final KCC review, to include updated transmission costs as reflected in the transmission formula rate discussed below.
-The new prices were effective in mid March 2013 and are expected to increase our annual retail revenues by approximately \$9.1 million.
-We expect the KCC to issue a final order on our request later in 2013.
+In July 2013, the Kansas Corporation Commission (KCC) issued an order allowing us to adjust our prices to include updated transmission costs as reflected in the transmission formula rate discussed below.
+The new prices were effective in March 2013 and are expected to increase our annual retail revenues by approximately \$11.8 million.

-Also in March 2013, we filed an application with the KCC to adjust our prices to include costs associated with investments in environmental projects during 2012.
-We expect to implement the new prices in June 2013 and estimate that this will increase our annual retail revenues by approximately \$27.3 million.
+In May 2013, the KCC issued an order allowing us to adjust our prices to include costs associated with 2012 investments in environmental projects.
+The new prices were effective in June 2013 and are expected to increase our annual retail revenues by approximately \$27.3 million.